 Nock Weight

-- Lighted nock weight: Typically between 15-30 grains, depending on the arrow’s diameter and the nock model.
-Lighted nocks are often used for hunting or in low-light situations, as they make it easier to track the arrow’s flight path and locate it after shooting.
+2. Lighted nock weight: Typically between 15-30 grains, depending on the arrow’s diameter and the nock model.
+Lighted nocks are great for locating your arrows after the shot, but can affect the flight of your arrows.

 Fletching/Vane Weights

-- Small fletchings/vanes: Around 4-5 grains each.
-These are typically shorter and narrower, often used for target shooting or in situations where speed and accuracy are essential.
+1. Small fletchings/vanes: Around 4-5 grains each.
+These are shorter and narrower, often used for target shooting or where speed and accuracy are required.

-- Standard fletchings/vanes (e.g., Blazer vanes): Approximately 6 grains each.
-These are the most common size and are suitable for a wide range of hunting and target shooting scenarios.
+2. Standard fletchings/vanes (e.g., Blazer vanes): Approximately 6 grains each.
+These are the most common sizes.

-- Large fletchings/vanes: Around 8-10 grains each.
-These are typically used for traditional archery or when more stability is needed, especially in windy conditions.
+3. Large fletchings/vanes: Around 8-10 grains each.
+These are normally used for traditional archery or when more stability is needed.

 Additional Weight